-- 6.13.
+6.13.
 Legitimate tenure right holders and consent.
 Recognition of these rights should entail consultation with the local communities affected by the transfer of obligations to a new investor.
 Their consent should be obtained, as a pre-contractual condition and as part of the due diligence procedure, because they hold rights to the land.
 When customary tenure is not legally recognised, the parties should comply with their international obligations.
 For example, the United Nations Declaration on the Rights of Indigenous Peoples and the ILO Indigenous and Tribal Peoples Convention requires compliance with FPIC with respect to Indigenous Peoples for the execution of the transfer.274 Even if information is not readily available, parties should consult with legitimate tenure right holders and local communities with a view to confirming, for example, that the area is free and has no occupants.
 In addition, parties should note that individual and public property are not the only forms of tenure rights.
-Some States also recognise community titles or rights that overlap with others. - 6.14.
+Some States also recognise community titles or rights that overlap with others.

+6.14.
 Related agreements.
 The parties may include provisions in their contract or in related agreements with legitimate tenure right holders and the local community to share the benefits of the investment project by the hiring of local workers or through the contribution to a development fund.
 For instance, local workers may directly be affected if the original investor decides to transfer the contract to a new investor who might not necessarily offer the same facilities to local populations.
-The consent of such holders and communities is thus important as it may impact the basic obligations of their contractual relationship.275 Consent should be obtained by both the grantor and the original investor before the execution of the transfer. - 6.15.
+The consent of such holders and communities is thus important as it may impact the basic obligations of their contractual relationship.275 Consent should be obtained by both the grantor and the original investor before the execution of the transfer.

+6.15.
 Informed consent.
 If the original investor desires to transfer all or part of its rights and obligations under the ALIC to a new investor, the former should explain to the contracting parties the reasons for the transfer.
-The new investor should provide full information about its project in the same manner as the original investor did when it acquired the land (see Chapter 3).
-Further, while a grantor's answer to the notice of transfer may be readily obtainable, the consent of legitimate tenure right holders or local communities may require supplementary involvement of the original and new investors.
-The contract should outline the terms by which a new investor should advertise its project to such holders and communities (e.g.
+The new investor should provide full information about its project in the same manner as the original investor did when it acquired the land (see

-UN.
+274 UN.
 2007.
 Declaration on the Rights of Indigenous Peoples, Art.
 10 and the ILO.
 1989.
 Convention concerning Indigenous and Tribal Peoples in Independent Countries, Art.
 16.